Gustav Rödel: Battle of Britain

 JG 27 transferred to the Netherlands, Belgium and France in the aftermath of the French capitulation on 25 June 1940.
 The Luftwaffe began its air offensive against the United Kingdom in support of a planned invasion codenamed Operation Sea Lion.
 The air offensive became known as the Battle of Britain.
 In July 1940 Rödel was transferred to 4.
 Staffel (4th squadron) of JG 27 for the Kanalkampf phase of the battle.
 Röddel was appointed Staffelkapitän (Squadron Leader) of 4.
 Staffel on 6 September 1940.
 He replaced Oberleutnant Hermann Hollweg who took over 2.
 Staffel of Jagdgeschwader 2.

 On 11 August JG 27 formed part of large-scale fighter sweeps over England as Albert Kesselring, commander-in-chief Luftflotte 2 (Air Fleet 2) sought to draw up No. 12 Group RAF under Air Officer Commanding Keith Park.
 The German fighter wings were despatched far in front of the bomber formations this day, in a bid to catch British fighters at a disadvantage and before they reached the bombers.
 In a rare tactical mistake, RAF Fighter Command intercepted what it perceived to be an in-coming bomber formation in the early morning attack.
 Rödel arrived over Weymouth Bay with JG 27 to cover the withdrawal of Messerschmitt Bf 110s from Zerstörergeschwader 2.
 A large dogfight began at 10:40 GMT as Rödel's unit fought a withdrawal across the English Channel.
 He claimed a "Spitfire" shot down.
 All three JG 27 Gruppen were involved and were known to have taken three losses in total in combat with 152, 238 and 145 squadrons.
 In return 238 lost five Hawker Hurricanes and four pilots killed in action with Bf 109s.
 145 lost three Hurricanes and one pilot and 152 sustained no loss.
 On 30 August, Rödel claimed another Spitfire.
 At 11:45 JG 27 became embroiled in battle with Spitfires from 616 and Hurricanes from 253 Squadrons.
 JG 27 lost five Bf 109s and four pilots were missing in action.
-253 lost three Hurricanes and two pilots killed and 616 lost two Spitfires—Flying Officer J. S. Bell was killed and Sergeant J. Hopewell survived a force-landing.
+253 Squadron lost three Hurricanes and two pilots killed and 616 lost two Spitfires—Flying Officer J. S. Bell was killed and Sergeant J. Hopewell survived a force-landing.
 The losses were reported over Redhill, the area recorded in Rödel's claim.